open-compensation-token-license/license-token-website/wikisrc/is-git-hub-sponsors-safe.md

 ## Potential Risks

 Users should be aware of phishing attacks and fake sponsorship programs, though these are mitigated by GitHub's security measures.
+Learn more about [GitHub Sponsors and Privacy](https://www.license-token.com/wiki/git-hub-sponsors-and-privacy).

 ## How to Stay Safe on GitHub Sponsors